harishaaram/NewsOptimism/README.md

 There is a famous concept called [**Law of attraction**](http://www.thelawofattraction.com/what-is-the-law-of-attraction/) written by Rhonda Byrne in her book [Secret](https://en.wikipedia.org/wiki/The_Secret_(book)).
 It says that we become who we are by what we say and what we read(there is a huge difference between saying '*I will be good guy*' and '*I won't be a bad guy*').

-Thus the premise here is that what we read in News has a huge impact on the society, it doesn't matter whether we do it consciously or subconsciously.
+Thus the premise here is the words that we read in the News has a huge impact on the society, it doesn't matter whether we do it consciously or subconsciously.

 # Hypothesis: